keremoktar/keremoktar.github.io/docs/advice.md

+---
+layout: post
+title: A Guide to the Hidden Curriculum
+---
-# The Hidden Curriculum: A Guide.
+# A Guide to the Hidden Curriculum
 Here, I clarify the expectations, norms, and reality of academia.

 ## Chapter 1: PhD Applications.